 Your hair stylist should be, calm under pressure and friendly.

 They should be able to:

-- Style and prepare your bridal hair as you would like it.
+- Prepare and style your bridal hair as you would like it.

-- Manage bridal preparation to a very tight schedule.
+- Manage bridal preparations to a very tight schedule.

-- Style bridesmaids, mothers and guests hair as required.
+- Prepare bridesmaids, mothers and guests hair as required.

-- Make sure everyone has perfectly dressed hair so that they look immaculate on the wedding pictures.
+- Make sure everybody has immaculately styled hair so that they look superb on the wedding photographs.

-- Rest assured you will look fantastic throughout the whole of your wedding day.
+- Rest assured you will look fantastic throughout the whole of your day.

 Nice To Have